Jim Flaherty: Early life, education and career (1949–1995)

 Flaherty was born on December 30, 1949 in Lachine, Quebec, the son of Mary (née Harquail), who was from a "prosperous family", and Edwin Benedict Flaherty, an entrepreneur and chemist.
 His parents were from New Brunswick, his father from Loggieville and his mother from Campbellton.
 He was the sixth of eight children.
 He attended Bishop Whelan High School and Loyola High School, Montreal.
 Flaherty attended Princeton University, where he graduated cum laude with an A.B. in sociology in 1970.
 He wrote his senior thesis, titled "Camp X: Sensitivity Training with a Group of Young Adults", on the sensitivity training at Camp X, a military training institute in Ontario.
 He then received a Bachelor of Laws degree from Osgoode Hall Law School of York University.

 He practised law for 20 years, and was a founding partner of Flaherty Dow Elliott after splitting from Gilbert Wright and Flaherty.
-Flaherty Dow Elliott & McCarthy LLP, as it is now known, is a law firm specializing in motor vehicle accident and personal injury litigation.
+Now known as Flaherty & McCarthy LLP (formerly Flaherty Dow Elliott & McCarthy LLP), is a law firm specializing in civil tort / vehicle accident and personal injury litigation.

 Flaherty ran for in the provincial election of 1990, finishing third against New Democrat Drummond White and Liberal Allan Furlong in the riding of Durham Centre.
 He ran again and was elected in the 1995 election.